 Figures 13(a) and (b) show the throughput and packet loss rates at the bottleneck link across a range of workloads.
 The throughput measures the rate at which packets are forwarded through the congested interface while the packet loss rate measures the ratio of the number of packets dropped at the queue and the total number of packets received at the queue.
 In each experiment, throughput and packet loss rates were measured over five 10-second intervals and then averaged.
 Note that the TCP sources used in the experiment do not implement ECN timeouts.
 As Figure 13(a) shows, both the BLUE queue and the optimally configured RED queue maintain relatively high levels of throughput across all loads.
 However, since RED periodically allows the link to become underutilized, its throughput remains slightly below that of BLUE.
 As Figure 13(b) shows, RED sustains increasingly high packet loss as the number of connections is increased.
 Since aggregate TCP traffic becomes more aggressive as the number of connections increases, it becomes difficult for RED to maintain low loss rates.
-Fluctuations in queue lengths occur so abruptly that the RED algorithm oscillates between periods of sustained marking and packet loss rates across all loads.
-At higher loads, when packet loss is observed, BLUE maintains a marking probability which is approximately 1, causing it to mark every packet it forwards.
+Fluctuations in queue lengths occur so abruptly that the RED algorithm oscillates between periods of sustained marking and packet loss to periods of minimal marking and link underutilization.
+In contrast,